higorcoliveira/clean-architecture-order-food/README.md

 # clean-architecture-order-food
-This is a simple project intended to test clean architecture concepts.
+This is a simple project intended to practice clean architecture concepts.

 All credits to https://www.youtube.com/c/AmichaiMantinband